wsrtka/VeracityFlow/README.md

 ## Notes

 - The Tavily free tier has rate limits.
-If you hit them during development, add a short delay between searches or reduce `max_results`.
+The search node runs up to 3 iterations, so a single run makes up to 3 API calls.
+If you hit rate limits during development, reduce the iteration cap in `sufficiency_checker` or add a `time.sleep()` between calls.
-- The `google-cloud-aiplatform` package is not required for this project.
-Authentication goes through the Gemini AI Studio API directly, not Vertex AI.
+- Authentication to Gemini goes through the AI Studio API directly using `GEMINI_API_KEY` — the `google-cloud-aiplatform` package is not required and can be removed from `requirements.txt`.